doo/scanbot-sdk-example-phonegap/README.md

 Android:

-`cordova run android`
+`phonegap run android --device --verbose`

 iOS:

 To run this example app on an iOS device you have to adjust some settings in Xcode:
 - *Provisioning* and *Code Signing* settings - see [Cordova docs](https://cordova.apache.org/docs/en/latest/guide/platforms/ios/index.html)
-- Add *ScanbotSDK.framework* as Embedded Binary  - see our [plugin docs](https://scanbotsdk.github.io/documentation/cordova/)
+- Make sure *ScanbotSDK.framework* was added as Embedded Binary - see our [plugin docs](https://scanbotsdk.github.io/documentation/cordova/)

-Then you can start the App in Xcode or via `cordova run ios`.
+Then you can start the App in Xcode or via

+`phonegap run ios --device --verbose`

 ## Please note

+It is **not possible** to test or preview the features of the Scanbot SDK Cordova Plugin within the *PhoneGap Developer App*.

+It is also **not possible** to test or preview the Scanbot SDK Cordova Plugin in a desktop browser.

+Or in other words, the PhoneGap serve mode `phonegap serve` **will not work**!
+You have to build your app and deploy it on the target mobile device (`phonegap run android | ios`).

+## Scanbot SDK trial mode

 This example app doesn't contain a Scanbot SDK license key and runs in a **trial mode (trial period of 1 minute)**!
 After the trial period is over the Scanbot SDK functions will stop working.